-Disclosure: This article contains affiliate links.
-If you purchase through our links, we may earn a small commission at no extra cost to you.
-We only recommend products we've researched thoroughly.
+This article contains affiliate links.
+If you purchase through these links, we may earn a commission at no extra cost to you.
+Full disclosure

 Why Home Gym Flooring Is Not Optional After 35